Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Simulation studies

 We generate a simulated dataset with $K_0=6$, $K^*=3$, $l=3$, $\sigma=1.5$, $n=2000$, and $d=5$.
-We assume the true class combination is $\pi^*_3=\{(1, 2), (3, 4), (5, 6)\}$, i.e., the 1st and 2nd observed classes belong to one true class, and so do the 3rd and 4th observed classes, as well as the 5th and 6th observed classes.
+We assume the true class combination is $\pi^*_3=\{(1, 2), (3, 4), (5, 6)\}$, i.e., the $1$-st and $2$-nd observed classes belong to one true class, and so do the $3$-rd and $4$-th observed classes, as well as the $5$-th and $6$-th observed classes.
 We also assume that the classes are ordinal; that is, $\mathcal A$ contains $2^5 - 1=31$ class combinations (Table~\ref{table:mapping_numbers}).
 Because of the moderate size of $|\mathcal{A}|$, we use the exhaustive search to enumerate all allowed class combinations.

 Regarding the classification algorithm, we consider the LDA and random forest (RF) \citep{Breiman2001}.
 Figure~\ref{fig:sim_LDA} shows that ITCA using LDA successfully finds the true class combination $\pi^*_3$; that is, when evaluated on the $31$ $\pi_K$'s, ITCA is maximized at $\pi^*_3$.
-As expected, ACC is maximized when the $K_0=6$ observed classes are combined into $K=2$ classes; hence, it is not appropriate for guiding class combination.
-Although better than ACC, MI and two newly proposed criteria (AAC and CKL) still fail to find $\pi^*_3$.
+In contrast, ACC is maximized when the $K_0=6$ observed classes are combined into $K=2$ classes; hence, it is not appropriate for guiding class combination.
+Although better than ACC, MI and two alternative criteria we proposed (AAC and CKL) still fail to find $\pi^*_3$.
 Among the alternative criteria, only PE correctly identifies $\pi_3^*$ because its definition is similar to that of ITCA.
-The results using RF (Supplementary Material, Figure \ref{figure:sim_RF}) are consistent with Figure~\ref{fig:sim_LDA}.
+The results using RF (Supplementary Material, Figure~S1) are consistent with Figure~\ref{fig:sim_LDA}.
 We design another simulation with $K^*=5$ and the true class combination $\pi_5^* = \{(1,2),3,4,5,6\}$.
-The results in Figures~\ref{figure:sim_K*=5} and \ref{figure:sim_K*=5RF} (Supplementary Material) show that ITCA outperforms all five alternative criteria, including PE, by finding $\pi_5^*$ with the largest gap from other class combinations.
+The results in Figures~S2 and S3 (Supplementary Material) show that ITCA outperforms all five alternative criteria, including PE, by finding $\pi_5^*$ with the largest gap from other class combinations.

 To further evaluate the performance of ITCA and the five alternative criteria, we escalate this simulation design by setting $K_0 = 8$; then the number of allowed class combinations is $2^7 - 1 = 127$ (Table~\ref{table:mapping_numbers}).
 We repeat the simulation for $127$ times, each time using one of the 127 allowed class combinations as the true class combination $\pi_{K^*}^*$; the other simulation parameters are kept the same.
 We use the exhaustive search with LDA or RF to find the best class combination guided by each criterion, denoted by $\pi_K^m$ for criterion $m \in \{\text{ITCA}, \text{ACC}, \text{MI}, \text{AAC}, \text{CKL}, \text{PE}\}$.
 To evaluate the performance of criterion $m$, we define the distance between $\pi_K^m$ and $\pi_{K^*}^*$ as follows.
 First, we encode each allowed class combination $\pi_K: [K_0] \rightarrow [K]$ for combining $K_0$ ordinal classes as a $(K_0-1)$-dimensional binary vector, as in the ``stars and bars'' used in combinatorics \citep{Feller2008}.
 For example, the class combination $\{(1, 2), 3, 4, 5, 6, 7, 8\}$ can be represented by $1 2|3|4|5|6|7|8$ and thus encoded as the binary vector $(0,1,1,1,1,1,1)$, where the $0$ indicates that there is no bar between the original classes 1 and 2, the first $1$ indicates that there is a bar between the original classes $2$ and $3$, etc. Second, we define the distance between $\pi_K^m$ and $\pi_{K^*}^*$ as the Hamming distance between their binary encodings; hence, the distance takes an integer value ranging from $0$ to $K_0-1$, with $0$ indicating that $\pi_K^m = \pi_{K^*}^*$, i.e., the criterion $m$ finds the true class combination.